-As your body grows older, your risk of injury during athletic activity may be greater.
-Follow these tips to avoid common sports injuries.
+As your body ages, your risk of injury during athletic activity may be greater.
+Read about the common types of sports injuries among adults and follow these tips to avoid them.

 The running shoes you wear can affect your running form and your chances of sustaining a foot or ankle injury.
 Learn which type and style of shoe is right for you.

-Growth plates are the areas of developing cartilage tissue near the ends of long bones that help determine the length and shape of the mature bone in children.
-Click here to learn why children’s bones are more prone to injury, particularly in the form of a growth plate fracture.
+Growth plates are areas of cartilage located near the ends of bones.
+Click here to learn more about the causes, symptoms, and treatments of growth plate fractures.

-Muscle contusions, otherwise known as bruises, are very common in sports and heal quickly.
-To learn more about muscle contusions, click the link below.
+Muscle contusions, also known as bruises, are very common in sports and occur when a part of the body takes a blow.
+The underlying muscle fibers and connective tissues are crushed, but the skin is not broken.
+To learn more about contusions and how to treat them, click the link below.